creativenucleus/bytejammer2/readme.md

 ## Bytejam Overlay

-(You'll need to have a json.config, but none of the specific values matter for this mode)
+This feature is managed by starting in `studio` mode.

+You'll need to have a json.config (but so far only `work_dir` matters)

 This mode watches a decorated Lua file (*), reading changes, and does two things:
 - Writes a modified 'running' version for server TIC to ingest (the one with `--codeimport`).